ksylvan/code-decoder/docs/PRD.md

 - Running each subcommand with `--help` shows usage information.
 - Configuration is loaded correctly from each source, with precedence respected.
 - Invalid or missing configuration results in clear error messages.
+- Running `completion [shell]` generates a valid script for the specified shell.
+- Shell completion works correctly for commands and flags (including custom completions like `--audience`).

 **Dependencies:**
 None (foundational phase).